uvatoc/uvatoc.github.io/src/content/week2.md

 [Cohort Problems for Week 2 [PDF]](/docs/ps2.pdf)

+The problems are posted here and we think its a good idea to look at them early, but you're not expected to be able to solve them until after doing the readings and watching the videos below.

 The above problems include completing the function implemenations in this python file (the comments in the file itself will guide you, please read everything linearly)

 [straighline.py](/docs/straightline.py)